rem1niscence/canopy/docs/consensus.md

 FAQ:
 - Why not 3 phase hotstuff for optimistic responsiveness?
-	- 3rd phase solves the 'hidden lock' problem by running a precursor phase to ensure there's enough evidence among the replicas that if a node locked on a block, 2/3 replicas have also seen that value.
+	- 3rd phase solves the 'hidden lock' problem by running a precursor phase to ensure there'c enough evidence among the replicas that if a node locked on a block, 2/3 replicas have also seen that value.
-	- However, it's very unlikely that a hidden lock would accidentally happen, this additional phase is only helpful in a Type 2 asynchronous network where the hidden lock is forced by a malicious leader and the next leader is not malicious as the use of highQC is never enforced among the replicas.
-It's only enforced if they have locked on it.
+	- However, it'c very unlikely that a hidden lock would accidentally happen, this additional phase is only helpful in a Type 2 asynchronous network where the hidden lock is forced by a malicious leader and the next leader is not malicious as the use of highQC is never enforced among the replicas.
+It'c only enforced if they have locked on it.
 So they solve the accidental/single malicious hidden lock.
 	- Also optimistic responsiveness is counter to blockchains that want relatively consistent block times
 	- Not to mention, VRF leader selection requires some delta time bound to ensure no 'hidden leaders' and if we embed the VRF process within 3 phase hotstuff it ends up becoming attackable by the current leader via omission or can forgo linear communication complexity.